-Where approval status has been removed due to non-compliance or malpractice reasons Safety Training Awards are obliged to inform the relevant regulatory authorities.
+Where approval status has been removed due to non-compliance or malpractice reasons Safety Training Awards are obliged to inform the relevant regulatory authorities and other Awarding Organisations.

-If a centre wishes to appeal the decision to withdraw approval status they should follow Safety Training Awards appeal process, please refer to the appropriate policy for further guidance.
+If a centre wishes to appeal the decision to withdraw approval status they should follow Safety Training Awards appeal process, please refer to the Safety Training Awards Enquiries and Appeals policy for further guidance, this is available on our website or you can request a copy by contacting us.

-Centre Approval Status Withdrawal
+Centre Approval Status Withdrawal Request